humanmade/altis-cloud/docs/database.md

 ## Configuration

+### Versions

+Altis provides support for MySQL 5.6 or 5.7.

+Contact Altis support to change your MySQL version.

+(Note that environments run using Amazon Aurora, which is MySQL-compatible but [may differ from standard MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Reference.html).)

+### Behaviour

 Database behaviour is generally not user configurable, and is handled automatically for you by the Cloud module.

 **Note:** Any changes to the database configuration are considered to void your warranty, except as directed by the Altis team.
 Adjusting any configuration may cause catastrophic errors in your environments.